🏁Getting started

 Navigate to the Share link

-Copy and paste the link to anyone you want to show off your designs to
+Copy and paste the link to anyone you want to show your designs.

 Wherever you are when you create a share link will be where your audience lands when opening the URL.
 This includes position, selected object, Flow, Tags etc.

-You can freeze your landscapes to keep track of their evolution and use the timeline to visualize how it has evolved.
+You can create versions of your landscapes to track changes and use the timeline to visualize how your architecture has evolved.

-drop-down at the top left of the screen
+drop-down at the top left of the canvas.

-Name your version and give a reason for your frozen version (this helps you and others in the future)
+Name your version and add notes (this will help you and others in the future).

-Congratulations, you've started your journey into powerful and interactive system documentation that remains up-to-date, and all your teammates can access it!
+Congratulations!
+You've started your journey into interactive architecture documentation that remains up-to-date and can be accessed by all your teammates!

 Still need help?
 Let us know at mail@icepanel.io, and we'll respond as soon as we can!